pjpegion/replay_scripts/README.md

       relative to YYYYMMDDHH.
 These files are written to basedir/exptname/YYYYMMDHHnext, where YYYYMMDDHHnext is YYYYMMDDH + 6hours.
       run_fv3.sh runs calc_increment.py, which computes analysis
-      increments to force the model using IFS analysis data in ifsanldir.
+      increments to force the model using IFS analysis data in ifsanaldir.
   3)  clean.csh removes uneeded files, and hpss.sh backs up remaining data to HPSS in directory specified by hsidir.